Information about how LKAB processes personal data

 We process your personal data for the following purposes in connection with your job application and/or during your employment:

-- To enable administration of statutory and contractual rights and obligations during your employment in the capacity of employer (such as paying salaries, verifying working time and identifying you within the organisation).
+- To enable the administration of statutory and contractual rights and obligations during your employment in the capacity of employer (such as paying salaries, verifying working hours, dealing with social insurance issues and reporting information to the Swedish Tax Agency and other authorities).

-- Personal data deriving from your employment is stored for as long as LKAB requires the data for the purposes for which processing is carried out and/or to comply with legal obligations and to handle any legal claims associated with the employment.
+Personal data deriving from your employment is stored for as long as LKAB requires the data for the purposes for which processing is carried out and/or to comply with legal obligations and to handle any legal claims associated with the employment.
+Longer storage periods are needed, for example, for pension analyses or future work injury investigations.

-We process your personal data for the following purposes in connection with applications for authorisation and visits to industrial sites/mines/facilities
+We process your personal data for the following purposes in connection with applications for authorisation to industrial sites/mines/facilities and in connection with visits to the aforementioned sites:

 To enable the examination and administration of: applications for authorisation and access; applications for and use of entry cards, keys, underground tags and vehicular access.
-To ensure that only those persons who are entitled to be on the site, and in different areas of the site, are able to access the site; to guarantee your safety and that of others and to protect our property.
+To ensure that only those persons who are entitled to be on the site/facility, and in different areas of the site/facility, are able to access the site/facility; to guarantee your safety and that of others and to protect our property.
 In relation to the above applications and uses, you register yourself the personal data that is required for examination and administration.
 The personal data is stored for as long as the need exists (in the case of entry cards, for example, for as long as there is a need to access a certain facility).
+Your personal data will be processed through the use of location services so that, in the event of an accident, LKAB will be able to determine your location within LKAB's facility.

-To fulfil obligations and safeguard rights relating to contracts (or prospective/terminated contracts) with your employer or client and to carry out various kinds of administration of tasks relating to such contracts.
-The personal data is stored only for as long as is necessary in order to fulfil the aforementioned purposes.
+To enable us to fulfil our obligations and safeguard rights relating to contracts (or prospective/terminated contracts) with your employer or client and to carry out various kinds of administration of tasks relating to such contracts.
+Your personal data is also processed to enable LKAB to manage and allocate the work within the Group and to verify your authorisations, and to enable other persons within the Group to contact and communicate with you.
+Your personal data will, in some cases, be processed through the use of location services, so that LKAB will be able to determine your location on LKAB’s site/facility, particularly in the event of an accident or for other safety/security reasons.
+The personal data will only be retained for as long as is necessary in order to fulfil the aforementioned purposes.

-To facilitate the passage of vehicles and persons to and from industrial sites and facilities, to prevent and investigate accidents and other safety incidents, to ensure that only authorised persons are admitted to our sites and facilities and to prevent and investigate crimes.
+To facilitate the passage of vehicles and persons to and from industrial sites and facilities, to prevent and investigate accidents and other safety-related incidents, to ensure that only authorised persons are admitted to our sites and facilities, to prevent and investigate criminal offences, and to safeguard production and logistics processes for planning, efficiency and security reasons.
 Material recorded by cameras is not kept for longer than is necessary in order to fulfil the purpose of the camera surveillance.

-We process information about your visit to our website for the following purposes
+We process information about your visits to our public website for the following purposes:

-We process the personal data in order to evaluate and improve the website, to understand how visitors use the website and to ensure the functionality of the website.
-The personal data is stored for as long as is necessary in order to fulfil the aforementioned purposes, but for no longer than 24 months.
+When you visit our website, some data about your activities will be saved on the page.
+As mentioned above, the data that can be saved comprises information about the IT equipment you use, your IP address and cookies.
+We will not normally be able to identify you through the data that is stored.
+We process the data in order to evaluate and improve the website, to understand how visitors use the website and to ensure the functionality of the website.
+The data will be stored for as long as is necessary in order to fulfil the aforementioned purposes, but for no longer than 24 months.

 We process the personal data to enable the administration of your order and the delivery of the information you have ordered.
 We store your personal data for up to 12 months after your subscription has ended or your order has been delivered so as to ensure traceability in your communications with us.

-Legal basis for the processing: The processing of personal data for the purposes described above takes place on the legal basis of legitimate interest.
-The processing is necessary for both our and your legitimate interest so that you receive the information you have ordered.
+Legal basis for the processing: The processing of personal data for the purposes described above takes place on the legal basis of a balance of interests.
+The processing is necessary for both our and your legitimate interest in ensuring that you receive the information you requested.
+Th abovementioned interests are deemed to outweigh any interests in not processing the data.

-We process personal data to enable us to answer your question, address your comment or handle your case.
+We process personal data to enable us to answer your question, to address your comments and to process your case.
 We strive to minimise data storage, but the length of time for which we keep the personal data depends on the purpose of the processing in question.

-Legal basis for the processing: The processing of personal data for the purposes described above takes place on the legal basis of legitimate interest.
-The processing is necessary for both our and your legitimate interest in handling your question, comment or case.
+Legal basis for the processing: The processing of personal data for the purposes described above takes place on the legal basis of a balance of interests.
+The processing is necessary for both our and your legitimate interest in dealing with your question.
+It is considered that the interest outweighs any interests in not processing the data.

 Legal basis for the processing: The legal basis for the processing is that the processing is necessary for compliance with a legal obligation or for our legitimate interest in establishing, asserting or defending our legal claims.